giorgio-paoloni/NDB/README.md

 # NDB
 Naturals Derivate from Binaries
 #
 It is a simple C programs that shows how the Naturals number can be demonstrated using SET (and derivated operations) and a minimal set (the binary numers and derivated operations).
-It do not use the Peano's axiom.
+It do not use the Peano's axioms.
 Obv from natural can be derivated more "complex" set etc.

 Hypothesis_1: Exist the "not dummy" concept of sets and (basic) operations closed in set: union, intersection, ...